nvim-neotest/neotest-python/README.md

         -- instances for files containing a parametrize mark (default: false) pytest_discover_instances = true,
-        -- Allow redirection of pytest execution inside a docker container -- !!
+        -- Allow redirection of pytest execution inside a docker container -- Can also be a function to return dynamic value.
+        -- !!
 Only pytest is supported [and](and) requires installation of pytest-json package inside the container use_docker = false,
         -- The name of the docker to use for execution.